TrentWhiteMBA/Certifications-Learning-Courses-Portfolio/README.md

 # Certifications-Learning-Courses-Portfolio
-This repository serves as a structured collection of all my professional certifications, learning courses, and self-improvement journey in Operations Research, Data Analytics, Flight Test Engineering, and Aeronautical/Astronautical Engineering.
+This repository serves as a structured collection of all of my obtained and in progress professional certifications, learning courses, and self-improvement journey in Operations Research, Data Analytics, Flight Test Engineering, and Aeronautical/Astronautical Engineering.
 Here, you'll find: - 📜 Certifications (Google, Microsoft, IBM, Coursera, MIT OpenCourseWare)